 Technology has improved life for many Americans; about half of American’s adults said they can’t imagine life without their smartphones.
-At the same time, plentiful studies have described consequences of technology use, including negative impacts on physical and mental health.
+At the same time, plentiful studies have described the consequences of technology use, including negative impacts on physical and mental health.

-The American Psychological Association’s Stress in America survey has examined how stress affects American adults’ health and also how technology and social media have a link to stress, relationships and overall health and well-being:
+The American Psychological Association’s Stress in America survey has examined how stress affects American adults’ health and also how technology and social media have a link to stress, relationships, and overall health and well-being:

 - Almost all adults (99%) own at least one electronic device (including a television).
 About 86% own a computer, 74% own an internet-connected smartphone and 55% own a tablet.